 Despite their similarity, coordinated party expenditures differ from in-kind contributions in several ways:

 - Coordinated party expenditures may be made in connection with the general election only (although they may be made during the primary period), whereas in-kind contributions may be made for any election.
+A post general runoff does not constitute a general election triggering an additional coordinated party expenditure allowance.

 - Coordinated party expenditures count toward the special spending limits explained above, whereas in-kind contributions count against the committee's per-candidate, per-election limits on contributions.